Earth Day 2018: Shaking Up How You Get Your Food Can Help Save The Environment

 Of course, not everything you want to eat can be produced in your average back yard, and some foods you’ll have to source from outside.
 That’s fine, but whenever possible, go local.
 If you live in, or near, an urban area, or if you otherwise have access to a farmer’s market, by all means use it!

-As Ecowatch reports, the food you buy at farmers’ markets wasn’t trucked across the country, like grocery store food, reducing the amount of carbon released into the atmosphere to get it to you.
-Further, farmers who produce good for such markets are more likely to practice sustainable agricultural practices that are better for the environment than factory farming.
-And most importantly, farmers’ market food tastes better and is more nutritious!
+As Ecowatch reports, the food you buy at farmers markets wasn’t trucked across the country, like grocery store food, reducing the amount of carbon released into the atmosphere to get it to you.
+Further, farmers who produce food for such markets are more likely to practice sustainable agricultural practices that are better for the environment than factory farming.
+And most importantly, farmers market food tastes better and is more nutritious!

 You Can Even ‘Grow Your Own Meat’ – Sort Of